twwildey/webpack-variants-plugin/README.md

 Here, the unvaried `Page.js` corresponds to the mobile view for the page, in alignment with mobile-first development principals.

-### Demonstration of `webpack-variants` to build entrypoint variants for `webpack`
+### Demonstration of `webpack-variants-plugin` to build entrypoint variants for `webpack`

-The `webpack-variants` plugin enables developers to create variants of their `webpack` bundles.
+The `webpack-variants-plugin` enables developers to create variants of their `webpack` bundles.
 Using a specified set of variants/dimensions, `VariantBuilderPlugin` builds the closure of all variants found within a bundle produced by `webpack`, according to the variants of individual files included in that bundle.

 To illustrate this, say a `webpack`-based package has the following `entry` defined in its `webpack.config.js`: